fluencelabs/tendermint-demo/README.md

 ### Computations correctness

+It's possible to notice that a Byzantine node has voted for the two blocks with the same height and penalize it.
+The fact that a node signed these two blocks is an evidence _per se_.
+However, if two nodes disagree on how the state should change when transactions are applied, it's dangerous to let the cluster to resolve this for reasonable cluster sizes.

+Let's imagine we have a case that the node `A` says the new state should be S<sub>a</sub> and node `B` – S<sub>b</sub>.
+We could ask nodes in the cluster to vote for one of the states, and if S<sub>a</sub> got more than 2/3 of the votes against it, penalize the node `A`.

-It's not possible to expect that a cluster can't be taken over by Byzantine nodes.
-Let's assume that `n` nodes in the cluster were independently sampled from a large enough pool of the nodes containing a fraction of `q` Byzantine nodes.
+Now, let's assume that `n` nodes in the cluster were independently sampled from a large enough pool of the nodes containing a fraction of `q` Byzantine nodes.
 In this case the number of Byzantine nodes in the cluster (denoted by `X`) approximately follows a Binomial distribution `B(n, q)`.
-The probability of the cluster failing BFT assumptions is `Pr(X >= ceil(1/3 * n))` which for 10 cluster nodes and 20% of Byzantine nodes in the network pool is `~0.1`.
+The probability of the cluster having more than 2/3 Byzantine nodes is `Pr(X >= ceil(2/3 * n))` which for 7 cluster nodes and 20% of Byzantine nodes in the network pool is `~0.5%`.

-This a pretty high probability, and if we want to keep the cluster size reasonably low to have desired cost efficiency another trick should work.
-We can allow any node in the cluster to escalate to the external trusted **Judge** if it disagrees with state transitions made by the rest of the nodes.
-In this case, all nodes in the cluster need to be Byzantine to keep the **Judge** uninformed.
-For the considered case the probability of such event is `~1E-7`.
+This means, with a pretty high probability we might have a cluster penalizing a node that have computed the state update correctly.
+If we want to keep the cluster size reasonably low we can't let the cluster make decisions of that matter.
+Instead, we can allow any node in the cluster to escalate to the external trusted Judge if it disagrees with state transitions made by any other node.
+In this case, it's not possible to penalize an honest node.

-This way it's possible to improve the probability of noticing an incorrect behavior almost by six orders of magnitude.
-However, there is a significant difference between the two approaches.
-Once the cluster has reached consensus, the state transition is made and potentially incorrect results can be immediately used by the client.
-An escalation mechanism allows to notice an incorrect cluster behavior only *post factum*.

-To compensate, a **Judge** can penalize malicious nodes by forfeiting their security deposits for the benefit of the client.
+It's important to note that in the case of 2/3+ Byzantine nodes the cluster might provide an incorrect result to the unsuspecting client.
+The rest of the nodes which are honest might escalate to the Judge if they are not excluded from the communication by the Byzantine nodes (actually, this situation requires further investigation).
+However, in this case the dispute might get resolved significant time later.
+To compensate, the Judge can penalize malicious nodes by forfeiting their security deposits for the benefit of the client.
 However, even in this case a client can't be a mission critical application where no amount of compensation would offset the damage made.

 ### Tendermint